Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Summary

 \subsubsection{Tracing SFR on local and global scales}

 \sigame is expanded and adapted in order to model \cii ~-- the fine-structure line of singly ionized carbon (\cplus), thereby being the first code to simulate the \cii emission reliably on kpc-scales in normal star-forming galaxies. \cii is typically the strongest cooling line in neutral ISM, and correlates strongly with SFR on global and local scales, but its origin is so far unclear.
-These are the major findings from applying \sigame to seven $z=2$ star-forming galaxies from another simulation: \begin{itemize}[label=\raisebox{0.25ex}{ $\bullet$}] \item \sigame predicts a \Lcii-SFR relation of normal $z\sim2$ galaxies which is steeper than that observed for corresponding galaxies at $z<0.5$. \item The \cii emission that originates in PDRs tends to dominate the total \cii luminosity at low SFR, but at higher SFR, the molecular component takes over, while the \hii regions contribute with negligible amounts. \item On resolved (1\,kpc) scales, an expression is provided for the \CIIsd-\SFRsd relation. \item The low scatter around the modelled \Lcii-SFR relation in molecular gas owes to a tight correlation between molecular gas amount and SFR, whereas the larger scatter in PDRs and ionized gas is caused by a combination of SFR density and metallicity of the gas. \item No metallicity dependency is found in the scatter around the \Lcii-SFR relation, but SFR/\Lcii does increase towards the center of each galaxy together with metallicity, as also observed in local spiral galaxies. \end{itemize}
+These are the major findings from applying \sigame to seven $z=2$ star-forming galaxies from another simulation: \begin{itemize}[label=\raisebox{0.25ex}{ $\bullet$}] \item \sigame is able to reproduce the observed \Lcii-SFR relation of normal galaxies at $z>0.5$. \item The \cii emission that originates in molecular gas tends to dominate the total \cii luminosity in the central regions ($R\lesssim1\,$kpc), but contributions from PDRs dominate further out ($R\gtrsim1-2\,$kpc).
+The more diffuse \hii regions always contribute with a negligible amount. \item On resolved (1\,kpc) scales, an expression is provided for the \CIIsd-\SFRsd relation. \item The low scatter around the modelled \Lcii-SFR relation in molecular gas owes to a tight correlation between molecular gas amount and SFR.
+On resolved scales, \cii contributions from all ISM phases are increased at high metallicity, but whether GMCs of PDRs dominate the net \cii output depends on local pressure as well.
+PDRs can maintain high \cii efficiency at low as well as high pressures, while GMCs require high pressures as typically present in the central regions of galaxies. \item A weak trend is found between increasing metallicity and decreasing global SFR/\Lcii ratio, but the study is hampered by a limited range in metallicity for our sample of galaxies.
+On resolved scales, SFR/\Lcii does increase towards the center of each galaxy together with metallicity, as also observed in local spiral galaxies. \end{itemize}